This feature is available from the Pro plan and above.

 Importing content from Storyblok to Lokalise

-The Storyblok app supports automated content imports, simplifying the process.
+The Storyblok app supports automated content imports, making the process easier.
 For more details, check out the Automated import/export article.

 Loading content

-When you connect the app, your Storyblok data will be loaded automatically.
-If you don’t see the items right away, click Reload list to refresh.
+When you connect the app, your Storyblok data will load automatically.
+If items don’t appear right away, click Reload list to refresh.

-If you need to update the imported content, just click the Refresh button.
-Once the refresh is complete, a notification will confirm the update.
+To update imported content, click Refresh.
+Once the process is complete, a notification will confirm the update.

 Selecting items for translation

-You can also use the Search box or set up a custom filter using the Filter dropdown.
+Use the Search box or set up a custom filter using the Filter dropdown if needed.

 Adjusting import options

-• Overwrite updated translations: Tick this box if you want to update existing Lokalise translations with the latest versions from Storyblok.
+Overwrite updated translations: Enable this if you want to update existing Lokalise translations with the latest versions from Storyblok.

-• If your Lokalise project has automations enabled, you can enable the Automations option to apply configured rules to the imported content.
+Automations: If enabled in your Lokalise project, apply automated rules to the imported content.

-• Please note that on subsequent re-imports these tags are reset.
+Note that tags will be reset on subsequent re-imports.
 Learn more in the Special notes section.

-When everything is set, click OK.
-Your content will be imported to Lokalise in the background, and a notification will let you know when it’s finished.
+Once everything is set, click OK.
+The content will be imported in the background, and a notification will appear when it's done.

 Importing references